Sanket-DataEnt/CNN/EVA/Assignment15B/readme.md

       - IOU for Mask = 0.777
       - IOU for depth Image = 0.528
       - Although loss value is reduced very much but the respective improvement is not visible in the predicted iamges and IOUs.
-      - Below is the image which I got while training the model.
+      - Below is the Image got while training the model.
+        - Description of the Image :-
+          - 1st Image Grid = Ground Truth of Depth Image.
+          - 2nd Image Grid = Predicted Depth Image.
+          - 3rd Image Grid = Ground Truth of Mask.
+          - 4th Image Grid = Predicted Mask Image.

 <img width="1150" alt="L1SmoothLoss" src="https://user-images.githubusercontent.com/25937235/82765053-17511f80-9e31-11ea-9549-7bddd7cdcfad.png">